emmekay/OnboardManager/blog/README.md

 # 7 https://www.iconfinder.com/iconsets/fantasy-social-1 - used for all social media icons

-# 8 https://stackoverflow.com/questions/24491514/link-bootstrap-button - modified code to create buttons for ascending & descending posts
+# 8 https://getbootstrap.com/docs/4.0/components/buttons/ - modified code to create buttons for ascending & descending posts

+# 9 https://www.w3schools.com/howto/howto_css_fixed_sidebar.asp - modified code from here to create sidebar styling

 Use this method if in code
 // Code to perform bubble sort